Creating a New Test

 Filters: Item Banks and Tags

-- Item Banks: use the drop-down arrow to select an Item Bank to search (e.g. Math Item Bank or Biology Item Bank).
+- Item Banks: The default setting is All Items Banks, use the drop-down arrow to select an Item Bank to search (e.g. Math Item Bank or Biology Item Bank).

 - Tags: narrow the search by selecting a Tag within the Item Bank previously selected, (e.g. Item Bank = Math and Tag = Algebra).